uday-kiran-palepu/BookMyShow-Clone/README.md

 ## Contributing guidelines

-If you are new to OpenSource please checkout out our [Contributing Guidelines](https://github.com/HackrackClub/BookMyShow-Clone/blob/master/CONTRIBUTING.md) to help you get started.
+🚨 If you are new to OpenSource please checkout out our [Contributing Guidelines](https://github.com/HackrackClub/BookMyShow-Clone/blob/master/CONTRIBUTING.md) to help you get started.

+## Maintainers

+Sugato Bagchi

+Irfan Asif

+## MADE WITH LOVE ❤ FROM INDIA